lensesio/.github/profile/README.md

-Lenses is a developer experience for streaming data operations.

-It enables developers to self-serve and operate any Apache Kafka instance, reducing the cost and complexity of building real-time data pipelines and applications.
+Lenses is a developer experience for streaming data operations, enabling developers to self-serve and operate any Apache Kafka instance, reducing the cost and complexity of building real-time data pipelines and applications.

 Lenses core components are: